 Filed: October 6, 2014

 Methods, systems, and apparatus, including computer programs encoded on computer storage media, for storing semi-structured data.
-One of the methods includes maintaining a plurality of schemas; receiving a first semi-structured data item; determining that the first semi-structured data item does not match any of the schemas in the plurality of schemas; and in response to determining that the first semi-structured data item does not match any of the schemas in the plurality of schemas: generating a new schema, encoding the first semi-structured data item in the first data format to generate the first new encoded data item in accordance with the new schema, storing the first new encoded data item in the data item repository, and associating the first new encoded data item with the new schema.
+One of the methods includes maintaining a plurality of schemas; receiving a first semi-structured data item; determining that the first semi-structured data item does not match any of the schemas in the plurality of schemas; and in response to determining that the first semi-structured data item does not match any of the schemas in the plurality of schemas: generating a new schema, encoding the first semi-structured data item in the first data format to generate the first new encoded data item following the new schema, storing the first new encoded data item in the data item repository, and associating the first new encoded data item with the new schema.

 Take Aways on Structured Data Use

 By using Structured Data such as in Schema Vocabulary in JSON-LD formatting, you make sure that you provide precise facts in key/value pairs that provide an alternative to the HTML-based content on the pages of a site.
 Make sure that you follow the Structured Data General Guidelines from Google when you add it to a site.
 That page tells us that pages that don’t follow the guidelines may not rank as highly, or may become ineligible for rich results appearing for them in Google SERPs.
 Another Google Page about Structure Data is a guide page titled Understand how structured data works, which contains links to helpful pages to enable you to learn more about how structured data is used at Google.